Advice for customers during severe weather

 Contact us

-If you cannot find the information you are looking for, please email our contact our customer care team networksinfo@gasnetworks.ie who will respond to you.
+If you cannot find the information you are looking for, please email our Customer Care team at networksinfo@gasnetworks.ie or call us on 1800 464 464.